Aasys/AasysMotiveConnector/README.md

 # AasysMotiveConnector
-Stream data to Optitrack Motive Tracking data to  MATLAB using NatNET
+Stream data from Optitrack Motive Tracking data to  MATLAB using NatNET